dwp/pyca-prototype/README.md

-# Prove You Can Apply - Prototype
+# Prove You Can Apply - Prototype.

 A prototype for a new service that will allow people to be fast-tracked and not take a Habitual Residence Test.